zuhao/zuhao.github.io/_posts/2013-07-12-how-plotrb-works-internally.md

 category: gsoc2013
 ---

 This week I have wrapped up a bare minimum working version of Plotrb.
-In this article I am going to contruct the first demo using Plotrb's internal APIs only.
+In this article I am going to construct the first demo using Plotrb's internal APIs only.
 A plotting DSL still needs to be designed and implemented on top of the APIs, and that will be the job for the next several weeks.
-Despite being a bit long (but surely shorter than the equivalant if we were to write in D3), the demo is also a great way to show how Plotrb works internally.
+Despite being a bit long (but surely shorter than the equivalent if we were to write in D3), the demo is also a great way to show how Plotrb works internally.

 There are a few important components that we can find in most of the plots, namely the data, the scales, the axes, and the marks.
 So we're gonna construct them one at a time.